How to Calculate Markup Price, Markup Percentage, and Margin

 What Is Markup Percentage?

-To look at a margin, let's use the same example.
-A 50% margin means that half of the selling price is your profit.
-Therefore, using the example above, to get a 50% margin on the box of paper we would have to sell it for two dollars.
-Margin is defined as the percent of the final selling price that is profit.
+Margin is defined as the percentage of the final selling price that is profit.
+To look at margin, let's use the same example: A 50% margin means that half of the selling price is profit.
+Therefore, using the example above, to get a 50% margin on the box of paper, we would have to sell it for $2.00.
+If you sold it for $1.50, like in the example above, your margin would only be 33.33% because only 33.33% of the $1.50 sale price would be coming back to you as profit (since you paid $1.00 for the box of paper initially).

-In general, retailers use markup to set the selling price of an item but investors look at the profit margin at a total level, not an individual level.
-The amount of profit that a company is making overall generally determines the success of the business.
-Therefore, using the easier method of markup to set selling price on items and calculating an overall profit margin as a whole on total sales works well.
+In general, retailers use markup to set the selling price of an item, while investors look at profit margin (usually at a total level across all products, not at an individual, product-specific level).
+The amount of profit that a company is making overall generally determines its success.
+Therefore, using markup to set the selling price for individual items while calculating an overall profit margin as a whole on total sales works well for many businesses.

-Before you get the selling price or target price, first you need to determine product cost and markup percentage.
-Then using below formula you can get the selling price.
-This mark up formula is based on product cost.
+Before you can determine selling price, or "target price," you must first know your product cost and markup percentage.
+Then, using the formula below, you can determine the selling price.

 Selling Price = (Markup / 100% * Product Cost) + Product Cost

-Suppose a cost to make a bag is $20.
-What is the selling price, if we want to markup the price by 30%?
+Suppose the cost to make a bag is $20.
+What is the selling price, if you want a markup of 30%?

 Selling Price = (30% / 100% * $20) + $20 = $6 + $20 = $26

-So selling price would be $26 and markup price $6.
+In this case, the selling price would be $26, and the markup price would be $6.

-You purchase an item for $10, and you want to markup the price 40%.
+You purchase an item for $10, and you want to mark up the price by 40%.
 At what price you should sell that item?